AMBIENCE OF THE RETREAT

 Q: How does the silence practice work?

-• During dinner preparation and at dinner itself (daily 18:00–20:00), meaningful conversations are allowed.
-If you prefer more solitude, you may also enjoy dinner quietly on your own.
+During dinner preparation and at dinner itself (daily 18:00–20:00), meaningful conversations are allowed.
+If you prefer more solitude, you are more than welcome enjoy dinner quietly in your own space.

 Common sense is welcome – we are not absolutists.
 Silence is a functional tool for calming the nervous system and supporting inner work, not a rigid sacred rule.